dryty93/HiroGlifx/ReadMe.txt

 The val variable represents the amount of iterations that you want to occur on a piece of data, data store stores the data of each iteration during the time of each iteration.

+9. User Defined Functions

+Functions can be defined in HiroGlifx with relative ease.
+A user defined function accepts up to 5 parameters, and accepts arguments whose output can be stored and returned using a Data Storage variable (eg. '@ds name var @ds').
+This eliminates the use of global variables entirely allowing your code to run smoothly.

+A function is defined using the 'def func' keyword followed by the name of your function, in the function head.
+This follows open curly braces, that house the body of the function.
+The body of the function contains all operations and variable assignment.
+See the example code below:

+def func getTax(a,c,t) /* function head
+    { /* function body
+    a * c + a * t + a
+    @ds total var @ds= getTax_func(40,.07,.15) /* Data Storage variable argument assignment }  /* end of function

+write(Your total amount is,,$,,# total var #)
+ /* this write statement outputs the contents of the getTax function see below:
+['Your total amount is', '$', 48.8]

+The previous function calculates the total amount of a bill with sales tax and a %15 tip included.